People

 Masashi Tabuchi

-Ben was the first grad student in the lab and did a tremendous job establishing all the mouse projects in the lab and revealing exciting insights into mWAKE.
-He is now a biotech associate at T. Rowe Price.
+Ben was the first grad student in the lab and did a tremendous job establishing the mouse projects in the lab and studying mWAKE.
+He worked as a biotech associate at T. Rowe Price and is now a biotech investor at Catalio Equities.

 Ben Bell